kubernetes-sigs/kueue/keps/693-multikueue/README.md

 * APIs as described above.
 * Basic workload distribution across clusters.
-* JobSet integragion, with full status relay.
+* JobSet integration, with full status relay.

 Other integrations may come in 0.6 (if lucky) or in following releases of Kueue.